polyseam/cndi/docs/walkthroughs/gce/airflow.md

   [credentials](https://cloud.google.com/iam/docs/service-accounts) file to
   deploy resources.

-- **A Domain Name**: Because the `gce/airflow` template sets up TLS certificates, we need to have a domain on which to apply them.
-We also need access to the domain registrar so we can add a couple `A` records there for our cluster Ingresses.
+- **A domain name**: The most convenient way to access your cluster is by attaching a domain name to the load balancer, if you provide this domain during `cndi create` in an upcoming step we should be able to wire it up automatically.

 - **A GitHub account**: cndi helps you manage the state of your infrastructure using a GitOps workflow, so you'll need a